shannonlindsay/ISCAP-Power-BI/index.md

 layout: home
 ---

-Hyperlinks to each of the lab exercises and demos are listed below.
+Hyperlinks to everything you need to know about today's session are listed below.
+If you have any questions, you can submit a [GitHub issue](https://github.com/shannonlindsay/ISCAP-Power-BI/issues/new) or reach out to me via email.

 ## Labs